MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/how-devices-and-driver-packages-are-uninstalled.md

 ## Deleting a Driver Package from the Driver Store

-Before deleting a driver package from the driver store, do one of the following:

-* Uninstall devices that are using it
-* Use `pnputil /uninstall` or [**DiUninstallDriverW**](/windows/win32/api/newdev/nf-newdev-diuninstalldriverw) to remove the driver from any devices it is installed on by installing those devices with another matching driver, if available, or the null driver if no other matching driver is available.

-Then, to delete the [driver package](driver-packages.md) from the [driver store](driver-store.md), use the following command:
+To delete a [driver package](driver-packages.md) from the [driver store](driver-store.md), do one of the following:

-* `pnputil /delete-driver <example.inf>`
+* From the command prompt, use `pnputil /delete-driver <example.inf> /uninstall`.
 For info on PnPUtil commands, see [PnPUtil Command Syntax](../devtest/pnputil-command-syntax.md).
+* On Windows 10, version 1703 or later, a device installation application can call [**DiUninstallDriverW**](/windows/win32/api/newdev/nf-newdev-diuninstalldriverw).
+* On earlier versions of Windows, a device installation application should first issue a [**DIF_REMOVE**](./dif-remove.md) request or call the [**DiUninstallDevice**](/windows/win32/api/newdev/nf-newdev-diuninstalldevice) function to uninstall all devices and then call [**SetupUninstallOEMInf**](/windows/win32/api/setupapi/nf-setupapi-setupuninstalloeminfa) to remove the driver.

-Deleting the [driver package](driver-packages.md) from the [driver store](driver-store.md) removes associated metadata from the PnP manager's internal database and deletes related INF files from the system INF directory.
+Deleting a driver package from the driver store removes associated metadata from the PnP manager's internal database and deletes related INF files from the system INF directory.

-After the driver package has been removed from the driver store, it is no longer available to be installed on a device.
+After the driver package has been removed, it is no longer available to be installed on a device.
 To reinstall, download the driver again from the original source, such as Windows Update.

 Manually deleting the [driver package](driver-packages.md) from the [driver store](driver-store.md) may result in unpredictable behavior.